quasarframework/quasar/backers.md

 You can join them in supporting Quasar development by [pledging on Patreon](https://www.patreon.com/quasarframework)!
 Backers in the same pledge level appear in the order of pledge date.

-### $2000

-Currently vacant.
-It could be you or your organization!

----

 ### $500

 It could be you!